omirho/ios-starter/README.md

 # How to run
 ```
 1. Clone repo
-2. cd phoenix
+2. cd ios-starter
 3. pod install
-4. Open 'MindTickle.xcworkspace' with Xcode and build/run.
+4. Open 'ios-starter.xcworkspace' with Xcode and build/run.
 ```

 # How does it work